ayangupta9/data-fusion-thermal-camera/readme.md

         - Depends on the size of the image and size of the cup.
             - Probably can do % filled

+## Methods thought of (Mug extraction/detection)
+- Thresholding
+    all kinds that are available
+- Contouring
+- Watershed
+- ML (pretrained models on thermal images)

 ## Deadline
 Poster session will possibly be on 22th March.
 We have 22 days.
 1st week should be heavily focused on coding and algorithms.